Spectre (1977 film): Production

 Spectre was intended as the pilot for a television series, but was rejected.
-The relationship between Sebastian and "Ham" is deliberately reminiscent of that of Sherlock Holmes and Dr. Watson, although there are also some aspects that recall the relationship between Roddenberry's own Spock and Leonard McCoy.
+The relationship between William Sebastian (Robert Culp) and Dr. Amos "Ham" Hamilton (Gig Young) is deliberately reminiscent of that of Sherlock Holmes and Dr. Watson, although there are also some aspects that recall the relationship between Gene Roddenberry's own Spock (Leonard Nimoy) and Leonard McCoy (DeForrest Kelly) from Star Trek.
 Roddenberry previously revisited this relationship in an earlier failed pilot, The Questor Tapes.

 Spectre was one of a number of unsuccessful television pilots in the 1970s in the occult detective subgenre.
 After its rejection by American television, an extended version of Spectre was released in the UK as a theatrical film with additional footage that includes nudity.
 The version currently in television syndication is a heavily edited version of the UK theatrical release, which retains some of the less explicit nudity in the Black Mass finale.

 John Cameron was selected as the composer for the film's musical score.

 Characters

 William Sebastian

 William Sebastian (Robert Culp) is a former criminologist who worked in partnership with Amos "Ham" Hamilton for eight years.
 He is a brilliant detective with incredible intuitive skills and a belief that there are things beyond science that are real.
 He came to believe that some unseen forces were causing a number of significant crimes, particularly after studying Charles Manson, Richard Speck, the Boston Strangler, and the Tokyo Bluebeard.
 After his split with Ham five years ago he immersed himself in the Occult, and has an extensive collection of occult artifacts.
 Recently Sebastian undertook an occult experiment which has damaged his heart.